Completing the FAFSA

 Do I need to include my parents' information on my FAFSA?

-A parent's signature and income information is required when you cannot answer "yes" to at least one of the questions in the Student Dependency Status section on the FAFSA.
+A parent's signature and income information are required when you cannot answer "yes" to at least one of the questions in the Student Dependency Status section on the FAFSA.
 If you are unable to obtain your parent's information because of extenuating circumstances, contact the UW Tacoma Office of Student Financial Aid before you submit your FAFSA.

 What is the UW Tacoma FAFSA code?
 Is it the same as the UW Seattle FAFSA code?